Why read to young children?

 - Teaches children about new topics such as shapes, colors, animals, positions of objects, etc.

-- Builds imagination
+- Helps to build imagination

 - Read when they’re in a good mood

-- Use different voices and tones to keep them interested
+- Use different voices and tones to keep them interested (accents are an added bonus!)

 - When they’re old enough, let them choose the book

 It’s never too early to start reading to your child.
-Below you’ll find our favorite books for infants and toddlers.
+Below you’ll find our favorite books for infants and young toddlers.

 Simple Picture Books